-Some say that Guido da Vigevano Page Papi built the first car in 1335 that used a windmill type assembly to drive gears to turn the wheels.
+Some say that Guido da Vigevano Page Papi built the first car in 1335 that used a windmill-assembly to drive gears to turn the wheels.
 If that is the case, I would say that he probably was also the first one to clean a car.
-Now the car wash/detailing industry has become a multi-billion dollar industry.
+Now, the car wash/detailing industry has become a multi-billion dollar industry.
 Although why would you want to spend your hard-earned money on having someone else detail your car?
-When you could do it yourself, make sure it is completed correctly and the way you want.
-Besides, I know many car enthusiasts out there who would really prefer to detail their cars themselves.
+When you could do it yourself, ensure it is completed correctly and the way you want.
+Besides, I know many car enthusiasts who would prefer to detail their cars themselves.

-After years of experience and talking with some of the best product/technical representatives around today, I have compiled a how-to guide for car owners that want to do their own work.
+After years of experience and talking with some of the best product/technical representatives around today, I have compiled a how-to guide for car owners who want to do their work.
 This guide is intended for all car enthusiasts on all levels.
-Maybe you are new to car detailing, or you are just looking for some new “tricks” to give you the advantage at your next car show.
+Maybe you are new to car detailing, or you are just looking for some new “tricks” to give you an advantage at your next car show.
 Either way, I hope that this guide helps you on your journey.

 First off, detailing is hard work and time-consuming.
-No matter your reason for wanting to detail your car, from attending a car show to selling your vehicle detailing will be well worth your time and effort.
+No matter your reason for wanting to detail your car, from attending a car show to selling your vehicle, describing it will be well worth your time and effort.
 There are products out there that say that it will cut your time in half and that you only need to do it once a year.
-However, several professional detailers I talked with said that many of the new cheaper products are too good to be true and can damage paint jobs.
-This is why I suggest staying away from low-quality products and sticking with the known products.
-There is nothing that works as well as hard work and some elbow grease.
-I will make some suggestions as I continue through the guide, but if you have a product you really like, go ahead and use it.
+However, several professional detailers I talked with said that many new, cheaper products are too good to be true and can damage paint jobs.
+I suggest avoiding low-quality products and sticking with the known effects.
+Nothing works as well as hard work and some elbow grease.
+I will make some suggestions as I continue through the guide, but if you have a product you like, go ahead and use it.

 Before you get started, you will need: